xai-org/xai-sdk-python/README.md

 ## Usage

-The xAI SDK supports both synchronous (`xai_sdk.Client`) and asynchronous (`xai_sdk.AsyncClient`) clients, allowing you to choose the best approach for your application.
+The xAI SDK supports both synchronous (`xai_sdk.Client`) and asynchronous (`xai_sdk.AsyncClient`) clients.
 For a complete set of examples demonstrating the SDK's capabilities, including authentication, chat, image generation, function calling, and more, refer to the [examples folder](/examples).

 ### Client Instantiation